You've got questions. I've got answers.

 That said, I never want travel costs to be a barrier to care.
 If this is a concern for you and your child, please don’t hesitate to reach out—I'm always open to having a conversation to explore options.

-I’m currently in the process of completing credentialing to accept insurance directly, with plans to begin offering that option in the new year.
+I’m currently in the process of completing credentialing to accept insurance directly.
+I hope to have insurance options available by June 2026.

-If you have questions about using a superbill, exploring sliding scale options, or navigating reimbursement, I’m here to help.
+If you have questions about using a superbill, or navigating reimbursement, I’m here to help.

 • A superbill is a detailed receipt of services that I can provide after your sessions.
 It includes important information such as the type of service, dates of service, billing codes, and provider details.
 You can submit this document to your insurance provider to request possible reimbursement, depending on your specific out-of-network benefits.